edefimov/async-sockets/docs/source/processing_data.rst

 .. warning::
-   The callback function is executed only when there is at least one socket except waiting one and there are some changes with the second socket.
+   The callback function is executed only when there is at least one socket except waiting one and there is some activity on the second socket.
 If these conditions are not met, the operation on the waiting socket will never finish.

 NullOperation
 =============

-The ``NullOperation`` is special type of operation which is automatically set for socket, if the next operation has not been defined in :ref:`read event <reference-events-read>` or :ref:`write event <reference-events-write>`.
-This operation does not perform any action and has different meanings for persistent socket and non-persistent sockets.
+The ``NullOperation`` is a special type of operation which is automatically set for socket, if the next operation has not been defined in :ref:`read event <reference-events-read>` or :ref:`write event <reference-events-write>`.
+This operation does not perform any action and has different meanings for persistent socket and non-persistent ones.

 For non-persistent sockets ``NullOperation`` is considered as the end of request and the engine closes the connection.

-For persistent sockets the situation changes since persistent sockets keep connection all the time.
+For persistent sockets the situation significantly changes since persistent sockets keep connection all the time.
 If there are new data to read and ``NullOperation`` is set for the socket, the system dispatches :ref:`data alert event <reference-events-data-alert>`.
 In the response to the event you can set the appropriate read operation and receive the data or close the connection.

 .. warning::